Zagrest-fixes/EVE-Online-FC-Payout-Tool/README.md

 Tool to help fc do less and faster paperwork when doing payouts

-# How to make .exe below
+# How to make .exe below (IF YOU WANT TO RUN IT USING PYTHON I ASSUME YOU ARE EXPERIENCED TO FIGURE IT OUT YOURSELF :))

 # 🚀 FC_Payout_Tool_v1.0 - Full Installation Guide